bit-bandit/toiletpaper/readme.md

-# Toilet Paper - The shitty documentation generator
+# `toiletpaper` - The shitty documentation generator

 `toiletpaper` is a file-system based tool for creating lightweight documentation.